tomexiskandar/bintang/README.rst

          etc...
    }

 Use update function to change the data.
 The function signature is table.update(column, value, where=None).
-The value and where arg can use lambda function for smarter expression.
+The value and where parameters can use lambda function argument for smarter expression.

 .. code-block:: console